uselagoon/lagoon/docs/drupal/services/varnish.md

 Now you should be able to test Varnish, here a short example assuming there is a node with the ID `1` and has the URL `drupal-example.docker.amazee.io/node/1`

-1. Run `curl -I drupal-example.docker.amazee.io/node/1` and look for these Headers:
+1. Run `curl -I drupal-example.docker.amazee.io/node/1` and look for these headers:
    * `X-LAGOON` should include `varnish` which tells you that the request actually went through `varnish`
    * `Age:` will be still `0` as Varnish probably never saw this site before and the first request will warm the varnish cache.
    * `X-Varnish-Cache` will be `MISS` telling you as well that Varnish didn't find a previously cached version of this request.